-Bambi is a study on the surface of original Disney classic with the same title.
-The film is created by using high tech microscope (´Field emission scanning electron microscope, SEM) and by shooting the original Bambi again with Oxberry 1700 Optical printer.
+Bambi is a material study on original Disney classic with the same title.
+The 35mm experimental film is created by using high tech microscope (´Field emission scanning electron microscope, SEM) and by re-shooting the original Bambi again with Oxberry 1700 Optical printer.
 What is discovered is the “skin” of the film itself, the focus is on one scratch on the surface of the gelatin emulsion.
-Bambi is projected with an old 35mm East German made projector Dresden, which was the most common projector in Finland after the WWII.

-The installation includes also four glass plates covered with silver filtered from the fix bath.
+The installation version includes also four glass plates covered with silver filtered from the fix bath.
 The silvery glasses are lightened by candles.
-There´´´s no electric light in the exhibition.
+There is no electric light in the exhibition.
 The projectionist is working in the gallery space, re-winding the screening copy and reloading the 35mm film projector.

 Produced with the assistance of the Liaison of Independent Filmmakers of Toronto (LIFT)

 Thanks to: Pyhäsalmi Volunteer Fire Department’s cinema, Arts Promotion Centre Finland, The Finnish Cultural Foundation, Kone Foundation, University of Arts Helsinki, Saastamoinen Foundation